priyanshuveb/LiquidStakingVault/README.md

-# Senior EVM Challenge — Contracts
+# LiquidStaking with Cross Chain Governance (Off Chain Voting) Contracts

 This repo contains the **on-chain contracts** for the “Liquid Staking + Off-Chain Voting + Cross-Chain Execution” system.
 It is split across two logical chains: